alok-ai-lab/MRep-DeepInsight/README.md

 MRep-DeepInsight3D package has 2 main components.
 1) conversion of tabular data to image samples, and 2) processing images to the convolutional neural network (CNN).

-This approach builds a 3D-image by arranging similar elements (or genes) together and dissimilar apart, and then by mapping the multi-layered non-image values on to these aligned pixel locations.
-This approach employs CNN for element or gene selection on non-image data.

-### DeepInsight3D tested on:
+### MRep-DeepInsight tested on:
 OS: Linux Ubuntu 20.04;
-Matlab version: 2021a;
+Matlab version: 2022b;
-GPU A100 (2 parallel);
+GPU A100 (4 parallel);

 # Reference
-Sharma A*, Lysenko A*, Boroevich K, Tsunoda T*, DeepInsight-3D for precision oncology: an improved anti-cancer drug response prediction from high-dimensional multi-omics data with convolutional neural networks, bioRxiv, 2022 https://doi.org/10.1101/2022.07.14.500140
+Sharma A*, et. al.,MRep-DeepInsight, 2023 (TBA)

 ## Download and Install

-1. Download Matlab package DeepInsight3D_pkg.tar.gz or the entire DeepInsight3D_pkg folder from the link above.
+1. Download Matlab package MRep-DeepInsight from the link above.
 Store it in your working directory.
 Gunzip and untar as follows:

     ```Matlab
     >> gunzip DeepInsight3D_pkg.tar.gz